Manoeuvre and mislead, but always deliver – the world of Jed Kurzel

 A quick session was organised, with members of the London Contemporary Orchestra who Justin had worked with before.
 He had decided that he wanted a small orchestra to give a feeling of individuality instead of the wall of sound that a full orchestra would bring.

 He directed the players through the process, never telling them what to play.
-This let the players chance upon their own interpretations of how the score should sound.
-This is why he thinks that treating musicians like actors comes in to its own.
-They were allowed to bend and scratch strings, get what ever effect to inhabit the atmosphere of the film.
-From this session he recorded three hours of material that he shaped into the final score.
+This allowed the players chance upon their own interpretations of how the score should sound.
+This is why he thinks that treating musicians like actors comes into its own.
+They were allowed to bend and scratch strings, get whatever effect to inhabit the atmosphere of the film.
+From this session, he recorded three hours of material that he shaped into the final score.